shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Missed Opportunities:** A focus on immediate business needs might lead companies to overlook disruptive innovations that could revolutionize their industry.
 Remember: sometimes, the biggest risks yield the biggest rewards.
 * **Resistance to Change:** Aligning innovation and business often requires challenging the status quo.
 This can be met with resistance from entrenched interests who prefer comfort zones over potential disruptions.
 * **Measuring ROI:** Quantifying the return on investment (ROI) of innovation can be tricky.
 It's not always about immediate profits, but rather building long-term value and adaptability.
-* **Market Shifts:** While aligning with current needs is crucial, unforeseen market shifts might render your aligned plan irrelevant.
+* **Market Shifts:** While aligning with current needs is important, unforeseen market shifts might render your aligned plan irrelevant.
 Stay agile and prepared to adapt.

 Despite these limitations, embracing political savviness and strategic alignment offers significant potential gains: